Network and Learn

 Membership is open to professionals in the field of protocol who currently serve, or have served in the past, as protocol officers for any level of government (federal/national, state/province, county, city or military) museums or cultural institutions, universities and colleges (public or private), corporations or international trade organizations.
 Our international membership currently hails from twelve countries.

 Discover the benefits of becoming a member of PDI-POA.
-Visit the Membership link at the left or download a PDF membership brochure here.
+Visit the Membership link at the left or download it by clickingPDI_POA_Digital_Flyer_2016

 Travel & Protocol Assistant